UninvitedActivity/UninvitedActivity/02_InternetScanners/README.md

 These are organisations that appear to scan multiple ports of a fair swag of the IPv4 range.

 Most of them have websites that say they provide legit security knowledge and data to governments, researchers, and other organisations.
-Most of them won't even give you a reacharound (censys.io and internet-measurement are the exceptions).
+Most of them won't even give you a reacharound (censys.io, criminalIP, and internet-measurement are the exceptions).

 I don't trust them, they're holding searchable details of whatever they can find by probing open ports on your IP addresses.
 I don't want that information to be in anyone else's database and neither should you.
 They also profit from it.
 Fuck 'em!